HIV prevention

 It is vital that this medication is given within 72 hours of the potential exposure to HIV as the medication is not effective after this time.
 The earlier PEPSE can be given the better.

 If you’ve had condomless sex and you think you may have been exposed to HIV (if you are not on PrEP) within the last 72 hours, it’s important to get help straight away.
-Please don’t leave it until the 72 hours is up or nearly up.
+Please don’t leave it until the 72 hours are up or nearly up.

 What you need to know before starting PEPSE